maxludden/supergene-v2/books/book04/md/chapter-1572.md

 “This guy has guts to challenge me.
 If he wants to die, I suppose I don’t mind helping him.”
 Han Sen clenched his fists and accepted Ghost Eye’s challenge.
 Then, he entered the geno core battleground.

 Han Sen found the three-eyed panther waiting on the battleground.
-It was indeed the lying *sshole Ghost Eye.
+It was indeed the lying asshole Ghost Eye.

 “You’ve got some nerve showing your face to me.”
 Han Sen moved his body and teleported directly in front of the tricky feline.